Noncommutative principal bundles and central extensions: Introduction

 \subsection{Relation to graded ring theory}

-The~\hyperref[sec:goal]{lifting problem} has a purely algebraic analogue in graded ring theory, which, to the best of our knowledge, has not yet been considered.
-To formulate the corresponding problem, recall that freeness of a classical group action corresponds, in the algebraic setting, to the well-known notion of a \emph{strongly graded ring}.
+Beyond the operator-algebraic setting, the lifting problem has a purely algebraic analogue in the context of graded rings, which, to the best of our knowledge, has not yet been considered.
+To formulate the corresponding problem, recall that freeness of a classical group action corresponds, in the purely algebraic setting, to the well-known notion of a \emph{strongly graded ring}.

 Let $S$ be a strongly $G$-graded ring, and let $\hG$ be an overgroup of $G$.
 A natural question is whether there exists a strongly $\hat{G}$-graded ring $\hat{S}$ such that